 A final check can prepare the proposal better, and a better proposal can bring clients for you.

 Finally, please attempt to follow useful guidelines when producing a janitorial service proposal so that you can win big office cleaning contracts.
-This article includes a guideline that you can easily follow if you need to construct a janitorial proposal for service.
+This article includes a guideline that you can easily follow to construct a janitorial proposal for service.